wendyverdonk93/docs/content/tools/server2server/server-to-server-integration-for-credit-cards-what-is-it.md

 3D Secure is a technical standard to enhance security.
 Credit card transactions which are processed with the 3D Secure protocol require a form of authentication of the customer during the payment process.
 This is usually done via a password connected to the card.

 By default, all card orders are processed with 3D Secure.
-_Except: American Express orders, 3D Secure 'Safekey' is currently not supported for American Express transaction_.

 Read more about Dynamic 3D Secure in our FAQ page [Dynamic 3D Secure](/tools/server2server/3d-dynamics/)